-1 The state superintendent of schools shall organize, promote,

-2 administer and be responsible for:

-3 (1) Stimulating and assisting county boards of education in 4 establishing, organizing and maintaining special schools, 5 classes, regular class programs, home-teaching and visiting6 teacher services.

-7 (2) Cooperating with all other public and private agencies 8 engaged in relieving, caring for, curing, educating and rehabili9 tating exceptional children, and in helping coordinate the 10 services of such agencies.
+- 1 The state superintendent of schools shall organize, promote, - 2 administer and be responsible for: - 3 (1) Stimulating and assisting county boards of education in - 4 establishing, organizing and maintaining special schools, - 5 classes, regular class programs, home-teaching and visiting- - 6 teacher services. - 7 (2) Cooperating with all other public and private agencies - 8 engaged in relieving, caring for, curing, educating and rehabili- - 9 tating exceptional children, and in helping coordinate the - 10 services of such agencies. - 11 (3) Preparing the necessary rules, policies, formula for - 12 distribution of available appropriated funds, reporting forms - 13 and procedures necessary to define minimum standards in - 14 providing suitable facilities for education of exceptional - 15 children and ensuring the employment, certification and

-11 (3) Preparing the necessary rules, policies, formula for distribution of available appropriated funds, reporting forms 12 and procedures necessary to define minimum standards in 13 14 providing suitable facilities for education of exceptional children and ensuring the employment, certification and 15 16 approval of qualified teachers and therapists subject to approval 17 by the state board of education: Provided, That no state rule, 18 policy or standard under this article nor any county board rule, 19 policy or standard governing special education may exceed the 20 requirements of federal law or regulation.
-The state superinten-21 dent shall conduct a comprehensive review and comparison of 22 the rules, policies and standards of the state with federal law 23 and report the findings to the legislative oversight commission 24 on education accountability at its July, two thousand four 25 interim meeting or as soon thereafter as requested by the 26 commission.

-(4) Receiving from county boards of education their applications, annual reports and claims for reimbursement from such moneys as are appropriated by the Legislature, auditing such claims and preparing vouchers to reimburse said counties the amounts reimbursable to them.

-32 (5) Assuring that all exceptional children in the state, 33 including children in mental health facilities, residential 34 institutions, private schools and correctional facilities as 35 provided in section thirteen-f, article two of this chapter receive 36 an education in accordance with state and federal laws: Provided, That the state superintendent shall also assure that adults 37 in correctional facilities and regional jails shall receive an 38 39 education to the extent funds are provided therefor.

-40 (6) Performing such other duties and assuming such other 41 responsibilities in connection with this program as may be 42 needed.

-(7) Receive the county plan for integrated classroom submitted by the county boards of education and submit a state plan, approved by the state board of education, to the legislative oversight commission on education accountability no later than the first day of December, one thousand nine hundred ninetyfive.
+- 16 approval of qualified teachers and therapists subject to approval - by the state board of education: Provided, That no state rule, 17 - policy or standard under this article or any county board rule, 18 - 19 policy or standard governing special education may exceed the - 20 requirements of federal law or regulation.
+The state superinten- - 21 dent shall conduct a comprehensive review and comparison of - 22 the rules, policies and standards of the state with federal law - 23 and report the findings to the legislative oversight commission - 24 on education accountability at its February, two thousand five - 25 interim meeting or as soon thereafter as requested by the - 26 commission. - 27 (4) Receiving from county boards of education their - 28 applications, annual reports and claims for reimbursement from - 29 such moneys as are appropriated by the Legislature, auditing - 30 such claims and preparing vouchers to reimburse said counties - 31 the amounts reimbursable to them. - 32 (5) Assuring that all exceptional children in the state, - 33 including children in mental health facilities, residential - 34 institutions, private schools and correctional facilities as - 35 provided in section thirteen-f, article two of this chapter receive - 36 an education in accordance with state and federal laws: - 37 Provided, That the state superintendent shall also assure that - 38 adults in correctional facilities and regional jails receive an - 39 education to the extent funds are provided therefor. - 40 (6) Performing other duties and assuming other responsibil- - 41 ities in connection with this program as needed. - 42 (7) Receive the county plan for integrated classroom - 43 submitted by the county boards of education and submit a state - 44 plan, approved by the state board of education, to the legislative - 45 oversight commission on education accountability no later than - 46 - the first day of December, one thousand nine hundred ninety- - 47 five.

-49 Nothing herein contained shall be construed to prevent any 50 county board of education from establishing and maintaining 51 special schools, classes, regular class programs, home-teaching 52 or visiting-teacher services out of funds available from local 53 revenue.
+- Nothing contained in this section shall be construed to - 49 prevent any county board of education from establishing and - 50 maintaining special schools, classes, regular class programs, - 51 home-teaching or visiting-teacher services out of funds avail- - 52 able from local revenue.